Active in the Community

 Students throughout White Bear Lake Area Schools have been especially active in our communities recently.
 At the elementary level, students and families ran and raked their way to benefit our schools.
 Vadnais Heights Elementary hosted their Color Run last Friday evening.
 More than 350 runners from the community participated in the event, which kicked off an evening of dancing in the gymnasium.

 The running events continued on Oct.
 29 when Otter Lake and Lincoln Elementary Schools held their annual Bear Scare Fun Run.
-Students and staff members dress up in their Halloween costumes and get some exercise to benefit the schools, with proceeds being shared between the parent leader organizations at the two buildings.
+Students and staff members dress up in costumes and get some exercise to benefit the schools, with proceeds being shared between the parent leader organizations at the two buildings.

 On Oct.
 28, Lincoln Elementary students also had the chance to participate in some active community service.
 Hug-A-Heart volunteers, including Lincoln students, staff and community members, raked leaves for 18 elderly residents who needed help with their autumn yard maintenance in White Bear Lake.
 Find White Bear Press coverage of the experience here